awslabs/aws-sdk-android-samples/AndroidPubSub/README.md

           ]
         }
         ```
-    	**Note**: To keep things simple, This policy allows access to all the topics under your AWS IoT account.
+    	**Note**: To keep things simple, this policy allows access to all the topics under your AWS IoT account.
 This can be used for getting started and prototypes.
 In product, you should scope this policy down to specific topics, specify them explicitly as ARNs in the resource section: `"Resource": "arn:aws:iot:<REGION>:<ACCOUNT ID>:topic/<<mytopic/mysubtopic>>"`.

 1. Open the AndroidPubSub project.